openfun/richie/UPGRADE.md

 ## Unreleased

+## 2.0.x to 2.1.x
+- `RICHIE_AUTHENTICATION_DELEGATION["PROFILE_URLS"]` setting is now a dictionary : a key has been added to each url, permitting to get one easily.

 ## 1.17.x to 2.0.x
 - Richie version 2 introduces a new `AUTHENTICATION_BACKEND` setting used to get session information from OpenEdX through CORS requests.
 So login, register and logout routes are constructed from